BlueVia/Official-Library-Android/Readme.md

 There are two alternatives to request the user authorisation:

   - OutOfBand authorisation
 To get user authorization using the oauth_token from your request token you have to take the user to BlueVia.
 The obtained request token contains the verification url to access to the BlueVia portal.
 Depending on the mode used, it will be available for final users (LIVE) or developers (TEST and SANDBOX).
 The application should enable the user (customer) to visit the url in any way, where he will have to introduce its credentials (user and password) to authorise the application to connect BlueVia APIs behalf him.
-Once permission has been granted, the user will obtain a PIN code necessary to exchange the request token for the access token.
+Once permission has been granted, the user will obtain a PIN code necessary to exchange the request token for the access token:
+  // Open the received url in a browser using an Intent Uri url = Uri.parse(requestToken.getVerificationUrl());
+  Intent i = new Intent(Intent.ACTION_VIEW, url);
+  startActivity(i);

 Once the user confirms the authorization, you have to ask the user to enter the oauth_verifier in your app.
 Note that your users will need to copy and paste the oauth_verifier manually, so be clear when you request it to be sure they do not get confused.